Ridgway

 Public outdoor art events such as “Cows on Parade” have been successfully held all over the world for decades to the delight of millions of people.
 Other examples include “Pronghorn Pride” (Rawlins, Wyo.), “Frogs on the Rocks” (Bainbridge Island, Wash.), “What a Hoot” (Coxsacken, Ky.), and “Horses in the City” (Shawnee, Okla.).

-“Ponies in the Park” will be one of Ouray County’s signature events for the 2026 celebration of Colorado’s Sequicentennial, our 150th anniversary of statehood.
-The event will be available for viewing 24-7 for the entire summer of 2026.
+“Ponies in the Park” was to be one of Ouray County’s signature events for the 2026 celebration of Colorado’s Sesquicentennial, our 150th anniversary of statehood.
+The event would have been available for viewing 24-7 for the entire summer of 2026.

 How it works